dsotovazquez/keepler-project-k/README.md

 }
    ```

-You can find this oop code in the repo too and compiled and running ok:
+You can find <a href="https://github.com/dsotovazquez/keepler-project-k/blob/master/keepler-project-oop/keepler-process.cpp" this complete oop code</a> in the repo too and compiled and running ok:

 <a href="https://github.com/dsotovazquez/keepler-project-k/blob/master/keepler-project-oop/keepler-process.cpp" alt="Keepler Process"><img src="images/process.png">